 On some documents, you may see the Disable Vault Overlays document field.
 If you need to skip overlays for a specific document, you can set this field to Yes.
 If the field is set to No, is blank, or is not applied to the document, Vault applies overlays according to your Vault’s configuration.

-Vault makes embedded web (http://veeva.com), “mailto” (firstname.lastname@example.org), and internal (table of contents, cross references, etc.) links “clickable” in the viewable rendition if the source file is:
+Vault makes embedded web (https://veeva.com), “mailto” (firstname.lastname@example.org), and internal (tables of contents, cross references) links “clickable” in the viewable rendition if the source file is:

 - PDF or PDF/A-1b